PawelGIX/PixlrEditor/README.md

 WARNING
 ==================

-Not tested with the module Thumbnails
+Not tested with Thumbnails module.